How to install MicroCloud¶

 Networking:

 It is possible to use a single network interface per cluster member.
 However, such a configuration is neither supported nor recommended.
-For details, see: Single network interface configuration.
+For details, refer to Single network interface configuration.

 Storage: